magland/magland-fwam-2023/slides.md

     - Infrastructure maintenance
 - User needs to wait for the backend to start
     - Matplotlib demo: https://matplotlib.org/ (relatively fast example 30-90 sec)
-    - If image is large or needs to be build, can take several minutes
+    - If image is large or needs to be built, can take several minutes

 - Binder links can break over time
     - [The first Google hit for a live binder is broken](https://elifesciences.org/labs/8653a61d/introducing-binder-2-0-share-your-interactive-research-environment) (pandas installation error)